The DIRFloortime® Training Program

 Welcome to the DIRFloortime® Training Program!
 ICDL offers many courses from short 1/2-day workshops like our "Engaging and Respecting Autism" presentation that is open to everyone and anyone all the way through to our "Expert Training Leader" course for advanced professionals that are approved by ICDL to formally teach the ICDL certificate courses.
 Wherever you are on that learning journey, we welcome you to our program!

-Policy Update as of May 18, 2021: We understand that many clinics and schools are closed which makes our case presentation format impractical or impossible for many.
-We have reworked our curriculum to temporarily allow participants to earn a Basic Certificate or Certificate of Proficiency (DIR 201 and DIR 202) without conducting a typical case presentation.
+Policy Update as of May 18, 2021: We understand that many clinics and schools around the world remain closed which makes our case presentation format impractical or impossible for many.
+We have reworked our curriculum to temporarily allow participants to earn a Basic Certificate (DIR 201) without conducting a typical case presentation.
 This only applies to participants that are unable to work with children right now due to COVID and is not a "convenience option".
 We will use alternate learning processes such as role plays and case reflections to facilitate the learning and assess your understanding of the model.

-For DIR 203, which is focused on parent coaching, we are fully accepting virtual online or phone sessions for the case presentations.
+For DIR 202 and DIR 203, case presentations are a requirement.
+However, we are fully accepting virtual online or phone sessions for the case presentations.
 We have always accepted this, but we want to make sure everyone knows it is an option.